Voiceover Training – “Making Friends With Your Voice”

 I’d like to invite you to embrace your breath.
 I have a very simple exercise I’d like to share with you:

 For a minimum of five to ten minutes per day over the next 30 days, I’d like you to write down what you notice about your breath (I highly recommend using a journal for this so you can keep all of your writings in one place).
 Notice if it’s short, hollow, winded, fast, limited, gasping, frustrated, pissy, resentful OR happy, excited, intentional, fluid, slow, creative, purposeful, etc… Start with your breath and see where it takes you each day.
 Feel free to bring your voice into it.
 Allow yourself to create different sounds for the feelings you’re experiencing and give them a voice.
 Your unique sound has messages to share with you and the more time you spend with this exercise, the more you will uncover AND discover about yourself.
 Please be kind to you during this journey.
 This is not a space for judgement.
-You may just surprise yourself and birth a new character or two along the way. <3
+Just as you learn when in voiceover training with Steve, you may just surprise yourself and birth a new character or two along the way. <3

 May we breathe into our authentic voices together…